jra333/Financial-Audio-Classification/README.md

 - Tested: 4 unique architectures from scratch
 <br>

-**_The notebooks in this repository contain redacted cells since the project is ongoing.
-To view the full code, email me at: aranciojr@gmail.com._**
+**_The notebooks in this repository contain redacted cells for privacy.
+The report and presentation is also password protected.
+If you'd like to view the full code and summaries, email me at: aranciojr@gmail.com._**
 <br>
 <br>